home > interesting watchtower topics > divorce

-The following Awake! discusses a survey of German Witnesses that found that 4.9% of German Jehovah's Witnesses have been divorced or separated.
-This is compared with "one out of every two" worldly marriages.
-This is a terrible misuse of statistics, inappropriately comparing two unrelated statistics.
+When the 1997 Awake! compared 4.9% of German Witnesses as divorced with "one out of every two" worldly marriages, it displayed a terrible misuse of statistics, deceptively and inappropriately comparing two unrelated figures.

 "That hate can be replaced with love is illustrated by a survey taken in 1994 of 145,958 of Jehovah's Witnesses in Germany.
 In some countries one marriage out of every two or three ends in divorce.
 But the above-mentioned survey indicated that presently only 4.9 percent of the Witnesses are divorced or separated from their mates."
 Awake 1997 Sep 8 p.11

 The above article is a classic example of fallacious use of statistics.
 The Watchtower compares two unrelated figures - 4.9% of Witnesses are divorced; with 50% of worldly marriages ending in divorce - to make it appear that Witness marriages are significantly more successful than "worldly" marriages.
 The reality is that only about 5% of the general population is divorced, a figure almost identical to that amongst Witnesses.

 The difference between the two percentages is specifically explained by the Australian Bureau of statistics at www.abs.gov.au.